How do I get started?

 A specialized training that is eligible for Endorsement® should meet the following criteria:

-- Is culturally sensitive, relationship-focused and promotes infant mental health
+- Is culturally sensitive, relationship-focused and promotes infant or early childhood mental health

 - Relates to one or more of the competencies in the Competency Guidelines®